 There is also an After Te Araroa Facebook group for those who have finished.
 Why?
 Well the introduction to it says: “A lot of people struggle when they have finished the trail.
 Some people suffer from post hike depression.
 That’s a serious thing and something that can happen to all of us, even if we don’t want to.”
 And not necessarily depression, just a sense of dislocation, and ‘What do I do now?’ sort of feeling.
 Which is partly why I wrote this site I guess – for myself.

 A site for trail angels to introduce themselves and offer advice has been formed.
 You can find them popping up on the Facebook pages now and then, but this is a dedicated site, organised by region.
-It is new and hence a little sparse as of the time of writing (early 2018), but I’m sure it will become increasingly useful.
 Trail angels are people who often live along the trail route and may offer anything from a cup of tea to a place to stay, as well as advice, rides, etc. Frequently they are former TA walkers.
 Accept their generosity in the spirit with which it is offered.

 Tramping.net.nz is a truly fantastic site.
 It has a pages dedicated to the South Island TA, including a series of photographs over the various sections—most useful if you haven’t been to NZ and are wondering what the trail actually looks like.
 These consist of slideshows at the bottom of the page on each section.
-There are also photographs of many of the huts and camping sites.
 It is all north to south, but that’s not a big problem.

 The Department of Conservation also has a lot of useful information, including a minimal page on what seems to be every hut they are responsible for.
 But its usually just as easy to use a Google search to find the page on a given hut.

 More and more people are doing the TA every year.
 This can lead to more rubbish on the trail, unnecessary trampling of vegetation, human waste around campsites, polluted water, depleted firewood, depleted tank water at huts, etc. You’ve probably heard of the ‘leave no trace’ philosophy.
 I think we all have a duty to follow it.
-Here’s the NZ Leave No Trace site and Jonathan Moake mentioned above has a more readable page on the subject under Ethical Tramping.
+Jonathan Moake mentioned above talks about the subject under Ethical Tramping.
+Now the Te Araroa Trust has got on board with this and have their ethical Trail Pledge.
 One thing I would add is don’t just take out your own rubbish but pick up other people’s.
 No magic fairy is going to come along and do it, and if everyone did so there wouldn’t be any.

 My Other Blogs